xuru/pyvisdk/docs/source/do/host_ip_route_op.rst

     .. py:attribute:: changeOperation

-        This property indicates the change operation to apply on this configuration specification.
+        This property indicates the change operation to apply on this configuration specification.See HostConfigChangeOperation

     .. py:attribute:: route